-It is the 50th anniversary of the Moon landings this year.
+It was the 50th anniversary of the Moon landings in 2019.
 A century-defining achievement for mankind.
 A journey which took over 110 hours (that’s 4 days).
 Carrying astronauts Neil Armstrong, Buzz Aldrin and Michael Collins aboard Apollo 11 to be the first men to set foot on the Moon, on 20th July 1969.
-With Bluedot festival just around the corner, taking place at Jodrell Bank whose observatory helped monitor the path of the NASA spacecraft over those fateful days, we thought we’d celebrate in our own unique way.
+With Bluedot festival taking place at Jodrell Bank, whose observatory helped monitor the path of the NASA spacecraft over those fateful days, we thought we’d celebrate in our own unique way.
 The momentous occasion of when “humanity first stepped foot on another celestial body” has been played out in movies many times before.
 But which are in our all-time top 5 Moon movie moments?
 Strap yourselves in – and if you haven’t seen any of these, order them online now!

 TOP 5 MOON MOVIE MOMENTS

 Made with not the biggest budget in the world, Duncan Jones deserves all the credit here for putting together a film that captures space exploration in the same way as 2001.
 As well as futuristic tech, wonderful minimal design (hello Gertie!) and the usual things that tend to go wrong in space – there’s an outstanding lead performance from one of our favourite actors, Sam Rockwell.
 It’s a must-see.
 And like all sci-fi films – a must-see in high definition…